braintelligencePL/movie-app-kotlin-mongodb/README.md

 # Things done:

-### Application
+### Application and requirements
-- merged movie-api response imdbRating and Ratings as one list of ratings
+- Merged movie-api response imdbRating and Ratings as one list of ratings
-- there is internalRating=(our customer rating and review) and externalRating=(returned from movie-api - only rating)
+- There is internalRating=(our customer rating and review) and externalRating=(returned from movie-api - only rating)
-- two DBS on cluster: prod and test (prod for Heroku, test for local development and tests)
+- You can create multiple catalogs so that it can be sold to other client with other repertoire.

 ### Infrastructure
-- mongodb cluster is from cloud.mongodb.com (Replica set - 3 nodes)
+- Mongodb cluster is from cloud.mongodb.com (Replica set - 3 nodes)
+- Two DBS on cluster: prod and test (prod for Heroku, test for local development and tests)
+- Simple pipeline - Travis (build - runs tests) -> Heroku (waits for Travis to pass before deploy)
-- CI - travis - there is problem with embedded mongo on travis.
-Travis and local integration tests are connected to cluster with DBS named test.
-Generally IT should be self-contained and im fan of in-memory tests, but that solution is good too (good thing is we are testing against real database), but also we depend on some external service which is not good in the same time).
-Another solution might be docker-compose.
+- Travis - there is problem with embedded mongo on travis.
+Travis and local integration tests are connected to cluster with DBS named `test`.
+Generally IT should be self-contained and im fan of in-memory tests, but that solution is good too (good thing is we are testing against real database), but we also depend on some external service which is not good in the same time).
+Another solution might be docker/docker-compose.
-- deployed to Heroku - instance sleeps after 30min.
+- Heroku - instance sleeps after 30min.
 Give a moment for instance to start.
-- simple pipeline - Travis (runs tests) -> Heroku (waits for CI to pass before deploy)
-- Different MongoDB for each environment. test, prod (test is used as local).
+- Different MongoDB for each environment. test, prod (test is used as local), (prod is used for Heroku).

 # Things done (but not clear):
-- I assumed that second point from Challenge `movie times` is meant for `movie time` meaning `Runtime` of one movie (not all Fast & Furious movies - seems pointless just to return all times of movies).
+- I assumed that second point from Challenge `movie times` is meant for `movie time` meaning `Runtime` of one movie (not for all Fast & Furious movies - seems pointless to return only runtime of the movie).
 So I merged second and third point into one.

-# Things that might be done:
+# Things that might/should be done:
 - Commits should be done through PR
 - API versioning - because that's a first iteration
-- All endpoints are internal for public ones create an annotation @PublicEndpoint
 - Standardize the format of returned movie-api ratings e.g. 5/10
-- Aggregating average internal rating offline.
-Right now it is performed when request is coming which is bad because when more reviews will come than response time will be longer.
+- Create AverageRating for InternalRating - possible computed offline.
-- Add paging for internalReviews (maybe introduce completely new endpoint for it, because extending already existing functionality to paging would make this one endpoint a bit too complex).
+- Add pagination for internalReviews (maybe introduce completely new endpoint for it, because extending already existing functionality to paging would make this one endpoint a bit too complex).
-- As you can create multiple catalogs application can be sold to other client with other repertoire.
+- Logout from spring security